-We never say it enough, but knowing the environment and the animals that you are going to photograph is absolutely necessary.
+I never say it enough, but knowing the environment and the animals that you are going to photograph is absolutely necessary.
 For example, a fight between two bucks in the rutting season is always in an open meadow.
 There is no way for it to happen in the middle of a thicket.
 These fights are very violent, and they take a lot of space.
 The animals need to have room to step back and gain momentum to hit their opponent.

 In addition to serious fights in the rutting season, bucks, especially fallow deer, engage in ‘boxing matches’ or mock fights in the spring when they have lost their antlers.
 These games are a way for them to test themselves and practice for real fights.

 Each species has its own unique habits.
 Reading up on the species you want to photograph and learning from other photographers or hunters is the best way to prepare for going into the field.

 However, if a wildlife photographer simply reads magazines and books or watches videos without going into the field, he will have no chance to photograph a fight.
 Even if he has encyclopedic knowledge of the habits of deer, he must always spend a lot of time in the field, watching the animals and finding the meadows that they frequent, so that he knows where fights will probably take place.